ontio/documentation/docs/pages/doc_zh/SDKs/ontology_python_sdk_en.md

 Function names, variable names, and filenames should be descriptive; eschew abbreviation.
 In particular, do not use abbreviations that are ambiguous or unfamiliar to readers outside your project, and do not abbreviate by deleting letters within a word.

 Always use a `.py` filename extension.
-Never use dashe
+Never use dashes.

 ### Names to Avoid